osmcode/osmium-tool/man/osmium-fileinfo.md

 # OPTIONS

 -e, --extended
 :   Read the complete file and show additional information.
+The default
+    is to read only the header of the file.

 -F, --input-format=FORMAT
 :   The format of the input file.
 Can be used to set the input file format